CodeStory/fluent-http/README.md

 The layout name used in the `Yaml Front Matter` section can omit the layout file extension.
 Layouts are recursive, ie a layout file can have a layout.

-A layout can use variables defined in the rendered file.
+A decorating layout can use variables defined in the rendered file.
 Here's an example with an html title:

 ```html
 <!DOCTYPE html>